Defending champion Fiji to meet New Zealand in 7s final - WHIZ News

 U.S. flyer Carlin Isles scored the opening and closing tries — the second in extra time — in a 21-14 win over Canada.
 South Africa led all the way in a 22-19 win over Australia, which will play Canada in the seventh-place playoff.

-The South Africans, bronze medalists five years ago, beat the U.S. men to finish atop Pool C but then lost to Argentina in the knockout stage despite having a one-player advantage for most of the match.
-The Americans let a 21-point lead slip in a 26-21 loss to 2016 finalist Britain in the quarterfinals.
+The South Africans, bronze medalists in Rio, beat the U.S. men on Day 2 to finish atop Pool C but then lost to Argentina in the knockout stage despite having a one-player advantage.
+The Americans let a 21-point lead slip in a 26-21 loss to Britain in the quarterfinals.

 The classification for 9th-12th is complete, with Kenya beating Ireland 22-0 for 9th and 2016 semifinalist Japan finally getting a win to finish off a disappointing campaign at the Tokyo Games — albeit on the last day and to avoid last place with a 31-19 comeback over arch rival South Korea.

-Japan kicked off the Olympic tournament against Fiji, hitting the lead before conceding two late tries in a rematch of their semifinal in 2016.
+Japan kicked off the Olympic tournament against Fiji, hitting the lead before conceding two late tries in a rematch of their 2016 semifinal.

-Winger Lote Tuqiri, a star in 2016 when the Japanese team opened with a stunning upset over New Zealand and went on to the semis, said the ban on spectators deprived Japan of a home-ground advantage.
-The competition draw didn’t help, either, with losses to 2016 finalists Fiji and Britain on the opening day.
+Winger Lote Tuqiri, a star in 2016 when the Japanese team opened with a stunning upset over New Zealand, said the ban on spectators deprived Japan of a home-ground advantage.
+The competition draw didn’t help, either, with Japan losing to Fiji and Britain on Day 1.

 “Seems like we played our final in the first game,” he said.
 “We just gave it our best.
 The win was there in front of us.
 We just gave it all.”